 The customer centric approach to business has been proven to produce more resilient businesses (see Ranjay Gulati, Harvard Business School).
 This “outside in” approach to business is supported by research from Forrester.
-And we know that Net Promoter Score is a firm predictor of business success and sustainability, due to the fact that if you have more promoters (and positive word-of-mouth) than the alternatives available to your chosen customers, you are more likely to succeed.
+And we know that Net Promoter Score is a firm predictor of business success and sustainability.
+Primarily due to the fact that if you have more promoters (and positive word-of-mouth) than the alternatives available to your chosen customers, you are more likely to succeed.

 Customer Centricity is not a bolt-on for the business.
 Taking post-industrial management thinking and adding a touch of customer stuff will not produce the long-term results we all seek.
 The business needs to be designed in a way that leverages the customer centric principles.